akjha992/cardkeep/DEVELOPMENT_PROMPT.md

 - Persist pin status in storage

 ### 4. Copy Functionality
-- Copy card number only (V1 - CVV and expiry in future)
+- Tap card to copy card number only (V1 - CVV and expiry in future)
 - Copy without spaces (1234567890123456 format for compatibility)
 - Show feedback (toast notification + haptic feedback)
 - Track usage on copy (only card number copy)